rupa/seamstress/README.md

 zig build
 popd
 ```
-and then retry the `sudo zig build` step above.
+and then retry the `zig build` step above.

+NB: these commands build `seamstress` in Debug mode.
+you can change this
+by passing `-Doptimize=ReleaseFast` or `-Doptimize=ReleaseSafe` to the build command.

 ## usage